Alex Bregman Player Props: Astros vs. Phillies

-Alex Bregman -- with a slugging percentage of .432 in his past 10 games, including four extra-base hits -- will be in action for the Houston Astros versus the Philadelphia Phillies, with Zack Wheeler on the mound, on April 29 at 5:10 PM ET.
+The Houston Astros, including Alex Bregman and his .405 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Bailey Falter and the Philadelphia Phillies at Minute Maid Park, Sunday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Phillies.
+In his previous game he had a hitless showing (0-for-4) against the Phillies.

 Alex Bregman Game Info & Props vs. the Phillies